aral/ar.al-site/content/2019/02/12/hypha-spike-persistence-1/index.md

 ## Design

-{{<figure src="hypha-spike-persistence-1-flow.jpeg" alt="Screenshot of the flow to be implemented in this spike.
+{{<figure src="flow.jpeg" alt="Screenshot of the flow to be implemented in this spike.
 The details are explained in the text below." caption="Implementing persistance and getting closer to the actual flow.">}}

 1. Domain registration + hosting setup (out of scope, although see [Hypha Spike: Deployment 1](/2019/01/05/hypha-spike-deployment-1/))